 That said, some users have no problems earning money on the site and report a good experience.
 During our tests, we didn't have any issues either, which is why we were surprised by the low rating.

 Want to help?
-If you're a Usertesting user (tester or client), leave a review below!
+If you're a Usertesting user, leave a review below!

 Is UserTesting Worth It?

 Although UserTesting isn't perfect, it's definitely worth trying out.
 It's one of the top paid usability testing sites on the web, offering a decently steady stream of testing opportunities and great hourly rates.

 The application process is simple and quick as well — and the practice/qualification test is compensated, which is rare — so you don't have much to lose by applying.

 Just keep in mind, you won't qualify for every test that comes your way, so don't expect to make a fortune off this site.
 The income you earn here can be very unpredictable.
 It's even tougher to qualify for tests if you're not near your phone/computer very often.

 How to Get Started as a UserTesting Tester